Report court incidents and seized items

 Types of seized items

-Court security officers might seize prohibited items such as:
+Court security officers might seize or confiscate prohibited items such as:

 - weapons or ammunition (including blades and chains)